 We are currently living in a stressful and emotionally charged situation for all.
 Everyone experiences it in their own way, but the anxiety is definitely more present.
-We can't really change the situation, but we can change the way we perceive or experience it.
-Introducing the practice of yoga is a particularly pleasant one..
+We can't really change the situation, but we can change the way we perceive it or experience it.
+Introducing the practice of yoga is a particularly pleasant one.

 And after a few months of practice, the body continues to transform.
 Better balance, improved lung capacities, lower blood sugar in diabetics, lower blood pressure and improved sex life.
-And there is no contraindication to practicing yoga..
+And there is no contraindication to practicing yoga.

 Some simple postures:

 - Cat-cow pose (Marjariasana), where we simply place ourselves on all fours.
 We start by inhaling, while digging our back and lifting our head and neck upwards.
 Then we breathe out, slowly rounding our backs while also tilting our head and looking at our thighs, and we come back quietly with our backs straight, while breathing deeply.
 Repeat 4 times.

 Start by sitting on the floor.
-Take one or more deep breaths so that you relax all of your muscles, from top to bottoms.
-Do not hesitate to close your eyes during this exercise and to clear your mind.Once your body is totally relaxed, and your mind calmed, lift your back.
+Take one or more deep breaths so that you relax all of your muscles, from top to bottom.
+Please feel free to close your eyes during this exercise and clear your mind.Once your body is totally relaxed, and your mind calmed, lift your back.
 To help you, imagine an invisible wire or wall behind you.
-Place each of your feet on the thigh opposite it.
-Perform this movement one after the other, so as not to lose your balance..Finally, put your hands flat on your knees.If you wish, it will subsequently be possible to test different hand positions.
+Place each of your feet on the opposite thigh.
+Do this movement one after the other, so you don't lose your balance.Finally, put your hands flat on your knees.If you wish, it will subsequently be possible to test different hand positions.
 For example, you can form a mudra with your fingers by touching your thumb and index finger together, while leaving your other fingers open.